Hildegard of Bingen: Modern interest

 In recent years, Hildegard has become of particular interest to feminist scholars.
-They note her reference to herself as a member of the weaker sex and her rather constant belittling of women.
+They note her reference to herself as a member of the weaker sex and her belittling of women.
 Hildegard frequently referred to herself as an unlearned woman, completely incapable of Biblical exegesis.
 Such a statement on her part, however, worked slyly to her advantage because it made her statements that all of her writings and music came from visions of the Divine more believable, therefore giving Hildegard the authority to speak in a time and place where few women were permitted a voice.
 Hildegard used her voice to amplify the church's condemnation of institutional corruption, in particular simony.

 Hildegard has also become a figure of reverence within the contemporary New Age movement, mostly because of her holistic and natural view of healing, as well as her status as a mystic.
 Although her medical writings were long neglected and then, studied without reference to their context, she was the inspiration for Dr. Gottfried Hertzka's "Hildegard-Medicine", and is the namesake for June Boyce-Tillman's Hildegard Network, a healing center that focuses on a holistic approach to wellness and brings together people interested in exploring the links between spirituality, the arts, and healing.
 Her reputation as a medicinal writer and healer was also used by early feminists to argue for women's rights to attend medical schools.

 Reincarnation of Hildegard has been debated since 1924 when Austrian mystic Rudolf Steiner lectured that a nun of her description was the past life of Russian poet-philosopher Vladimir Soloviev, whose visions of Holy Wisdom are often compared to Hildegard's.
 Sophiologist Robert Powell writes that hermetic astrology proves the match, while mystical communities in Hildegard's lineage include that of artist Carl Schroeder as studied by Columbia sociologist Courtney Bender and supported by reincarnation researchers Walter Semkiw and Kevin Ryerson.

 Recordings and performances of Hildegard's music have gained critical praise and popularity since 1979.
 There is an extensive discography of her musical works.